-Prostate cancer (pictured) also becomes commoner with increasing age and, by the age of 90, almost all men will have microscopic areas of tumour in the prostate.
-This does not mean that they have active prostate cancer and many elderly men live a normal lifespan without the need to treat these "incidental" tumours.
+Prostate cancer (pictured) also becomes commoner with increasing age.
+By the age of 90 years, almost all men will have microscopic areas of tumour in the prostate.
+This does not mean that they have active prostate cancer.
+Many elderly men live a normal lifespan without the need to treat these "incidental" tumours.

 Only detailed urological investigation can determine whether a prostate cancer is "incidental" (requiring no treatment) or "significant" (requiring active treatment).

 Download a table of age-related normal ranges for PSA.

 What are the facts about a raised PSA?

 - PSA is not a specific test for prostate cancer.
 Raised levels may also be caused by inflammation, benign enlargement or previous surgery